0x00

 Applied GenAI

-Implementing agentic AI across my engineering workflows while learning GenAI & Bedrock on AWS.
+Building with agentic AI in my engineering workflows and learning GenAI & Bedrock on AWS.

 Reverse Engineering